 grocery store owner for 34 years Kathy sincerely loves to provide

 individualized customer service.
-Kathy has the horticulture certificate from Master Gardeners and is beginning her fifth year in fulfilling her lifelong dream of working in a specialized garden center.
+Kathy has the horticulture certificate from Master Gardeners and is beginning her tenth year in fulfilling her lifelong dream of working in a specialized garden center.

 Kathy's favorites include Grandma's Blessing (rose), Garden Phlox (perennial), Calycanthus Aphrodite (shrub), and the Hula Hoe (to grub out those pesky weeds!)